mariuszkuswik/KCNA/README.md

 #### Key Points to Remember
 - Kubelet is essential for ensuring that containers run as specified.
 - It monitors and manages pod states, and uses standard interfaces for storage, runtime, and networking to maintain seamless communication and operation.

-### Cloud Controller Manager
-Allows you to link a Cloud Service Provider (CSP) eg. AWS, Azure GCP to leverage cloud services.

-### Controller Manager
-A control loop that watches the state of the cluster and will change the current state back to the desired state.

 ### Scheduler
 Determines where to place pods on nodes.
 Places them in a scheduling a queue